Congratulations to you and your partner on having decided to get married. This document is designed to help give you some

 a traditionally based ceremony, you may find it a help to "brief" a cameramen so that they can find a good vantage

 point.
 If you are making a video of the ceremony it is important to let any musicians, or other participants be aware that

 If you wish to make use of my services, a couple should arrange to meet me, if at all possible.
 If this is not possible

 because of time, or distance then other arrangements can be made.
 However, it is of considerable help to meet a couple at

 least once before a ceremony, even if it is only a few hours before it takes place.

 Once you know the date, time and location of the religious ceremony, complete the attached booking form and return it

 with the deposit, otherwise the booking will not be accepted.
 Only dates for which a deposit has been paid, can be reserved.

 Bookings are accepted in the order in which they are received.
 The deposit is non-refundable under any circumstances.

-At least one other meeting will need to take place 6-8 weeks before the ceremony.
-Ceremonies can not take place on the
+If possible, at least one other meeting will need to take place 6-8 weeks before the ceremony.
+Ceremonies can not take

 You must be married in the legal ceremony, before the Jewish religious ceremony.